tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### Technical Support

-LiveCode offers *up and running* technical support to all users to assist you in getting the development environment working on your system.

-Many editions include additional technical support for more *advanced* problems and questions.
-Where support is not included, a separate technical support contract for advanced support can be purchased.

-Contact us [here](https://livecode.com/about/contact/) or at
-<support@livecode.com>.

 ## Getting Started

-Creating a simple *graphical application* in LiveCode can take just minutes.
+Creating a simple *graphical application* in can take just minutes.
 First you create a user interface, including any windows, palettes, dialogs you require.
 Then you populate the user interface with controls, like push buttons, check boxes, text fields or menus.
-Finally, you use LiveCode’s English-like programming language to tell your application how to behave.
+Finally, you use xTalk’s English-like programming language to tell your application how to behave.

 ### Prerequisites